 For large projects, the state is required to make an accounting to FEMA of eligible costs.
 Similarly, the subrecipient must make an accounting to the state upon completion of the projects(s).
-In submitting the accounting, the entity is required to certify that reported costs were incurred in performance of eligible work, that the approved work was completed, that the project is in compliance with the provisions of the FEMA-State Agreement, all grant conditions were met, and that payments for that project were made in accordance with the applicable payment provisions.
-For improved and alternate projects, if the total cost of the projects does not equal or exceed the approved eligible costs (44 CFR section 206.205).
+In submitting the accounting, the entity is required to certify that reported costs were incurred in performance of eligible work, that the approved work was completed, that the project follows the provisions of the FEMA-State Agreement, all grant conditions were met, and that payments for that project were made in accordance with the applicable payment provisions.

+For improved and alternate projects, if the total cost of the projects does not equal or exceed the approved eligible costs, then the auditor should expect to see an adjustment to reduce eligible costs (44 CFR section 206.205).